guettli/programming-guidelines/README.rst

 If you do automated testing you usualy have these steps: build then test.

-My guideline is to avoid internet access during both steps.
+My guideline (for commercial, closed source software) is to avoid internet access during both steps.
 During "build" dependencies get downloaded.
 Don't download them from the internet.
 Host your own repos for source code (git), system packages (rpm/dpkg) and your language (pip for python).